Mohamed-Elhawary/Articles-Evaluator/README.md

         ```
         npm run test
         ```
-    - 6- Once the App development server is running visit (localhost:8080) in the browser to view the App and now you can treat with it as shown above in the Demo.
+    - 6- Once the App development server is running, visit (localhost:8080) in the browser to view the App and now you can treat with it as shown above in the Demo.

 ## Built With